Powerful Typhoon Mawar slams Guam with heavy rain and damaging winds - KTVZ

 By Elizabeth Wolfe and Rob Shackelford, CNN

+(CNN) — The governor of Guam urged residents to continue staying home for their protection and safety a day after the strongest storm to impact the US territory in decades slammed into the island.

-(CNN) — The eye of Typhoon Mawar has passed just north of Guam, but the eyewall – the strongest part of the storm – is bringing powerful winds and heavy rain to the US territory.
+The eye of Typhoon Mawar passed just north of Guam, but the eyewall – the most powerful part of the storm – pelted the island with hurricane-force winds and heavy rain.

-The strongest storm to impact Guam in decades, Mawar is pelting the entire 30-mile-wide island with hurricane-force winds.
+On Wednesday, Guam Gov. Lou Leon Guerrero implored residents to stay at home until conditions are declared safe for travel in a Facebook address.
+In a video address on Thursday morning local time (Wednesday night Eastern Time), the governor said “the worst has gone by” but continued to advise residents to stay home “for your protection and your safety” as the island experiences 40 to 50 mph tropical winds.

+The governor said roads are “passable,” but urged residents to stay off the roads until conditions improve.

 Guam Memorial Hospital is currently operating on power from a standby generator, it added.
 “We are working hard to maintain the last remaining customers through the storm,” the power authority said.
 “Our GPA team is prepared to immediately begin restoration as soon as winds decrease to safe levels,” it said.